-The City currently may issue Commercial Paper Notes ("Notes") under its \$400 million General Obligation Commercial Paper Program Series D, \$325 million General Obligation Commercial Paper Program Series E, \$139.5 million General Obligation Commercial Paper Program Series G, \$100 million General Obligation Commercial Paper Program Series G, \$100 million General Obligation Commercial Paper Program Series H-1 and \$100 million General Obligation Commercial Paper Program Series H-2.
-General Obligation Commercial Paper Notes Series A, B and C have been terminated.
+The City currently may issue Commercial Paper Notes ("Notes") under its \$400 million General Obligation Commercial Paper Program Series D, \$325 million General Obligation Commercial Paper Program Series E, \$139.5 million General Obligation Commercial Paper Program Series G, \$100 million General Obligation Commercial Paper Program Series H-1 and \$100 million General Obligation Commercial Paper Program Series H-2.
+General Obligation Commercial Paper Program Series H-2.
+General Obligation Commercial Paper Program Series A, B and C have been terminated.
 The Notes may be issued for a period not to exceed 270 days and will bear interest based upon the specified term of the Notes, but not to exceed 10%.
 Principal on the Notes is payable from ad valorem tax revenue, the issuance of new commercial paper, bond proceeds and other funds provided under credit lines.
 Interest is payable from ad valorem tax revenue collected by the City.
-Proceeds from the Notes will be remarketed by the commercial paper dealers or extinguished with long-term debt.
+Proceeds from the Notes are used to finance various capital projects and public improvements for authorized City purposes.
+Upon maturity, the Notes will be remarketed by the commercial paper dealers or extinguished with long-term debt.